-There are two ways to go about planting pleached trees.
-You can either plant trees that are traditionally trained for 2 – 5 years (in some cases much longer – 10 or even 20 years plus), or choose freshly pleached ones which are made to order.
+There are two ways to go about planting them.
+You can either plant mature trees that are traditionally trained for 2 – 5 years (in some cases much longer – 10 or even 20 years plus), or choose freshly pleached trees which are made to order.
 Fresh pleaching allows exact tree specifications in terms of frame size, stem height and stem girth to be dictated by the customer.
 This freshly pleached method offers great flexibility and choice and is the most economical approach for those with constrained budgets.

 Carpinus betulus (Betulaceae)

-The most popular deciduous pleached species sold in the United Kingdom by far, due to its many outstanding qualities.
+The most popular deciduous pleached tree sold in the United Kingdom by far, due to its many outstanding qualities.

 One of the smallest yews in the family.
 Dark green needles, a profusion of red berries in late summer and autumn.
 A slow growing species which requires little maintenance apart from a light clip every so often.

-Taxus baccata is native to the British Isles and considered by many to be the most elegant and stylish evergreen specie available.
+Taxus baccata is native and considered by many to be the most elegant and stylish evergreen specie available.
 The small tightly knit needle like leaves and compact habit create a very tidy formal appearance.

 Our freshly pleached trees start with trunk circumference size of 12-14cm to more mature trees with trunk circumference of 18-20cm and in some species 20-25cm, these clear stems can be in a variety of heights.
 Having them made to order offers great flexibility and choice.
-The most suitable trees for fresh pleaching are Carpinus betulus (pleached Hornbeam) and Fagus sylvatica (Beech) but others include Fagus sylvatica Atropunicea, (Purple Beech), Carpinus betulus ‘Lucas’ (Hornbeam), Liquidambar styraciflua ‘Worplesdon’(Sweet Gum), Acer campestra (Field Maple), Parrotia persica (Persian Ironwood), Malus Evereste (Crab Apple), Pyrus (Pear).
+The most suitable trees for fresh pleaching are Carpinus betulus (Hornbeam) and Fagus sylvatica (Beech) but others include Fagus sylvatica Atropunicea, (Purple Beech), ‘Lucas’, Liquidambar styraciflua ‘Worplesdon’(Sweet Gum), Acer campestra (Field Maple), Parrotia persica (Persian Ironwood), Malus Evereste (Crab Apple) and Pyrus (Pear).

-Traditionally pleached trees are trained from a young age for several years.
-The screening usually sits on top of a clear stem and tends to be established and dense and in most cases, they offer immediate cover and the results are very impressive.
+Traditionally pleached or mature pleached trees are trained on bamboo frames from a young age for several years.
+The screening usually sits on top of a clear stem and tends to be established and dense and in most cases, they offer immediate privacy screening and the results are very impressive.

-A freshly pleached tree on the other hand, come on a clear stem but normally take 2-3 seasons to fill out to create dense screening.
+Those which are freshly pleached on the other hand, come on a clear stem but normally take 2-3 seasons to fill out their bamboo frames to create dense screening.
 We are happy to discuss your requirements, which species would be suitable in your garden and which would best suit your budget.
-Only the very best young trees with a nice clear stem are selected for pleaching, whether the traditional or fresh methods are used.
+Only the very best young trees with a nice clear stem are selected, whether traditional or fresh pleached trees are required.

 What are Espalier?

-There is a third method used to create screens which is popular with garden designers, known as Espalier, which involves training the branches to divide the frame into equally spaced horizontal lines – typically 5 to 7 floors at 30-40cm intervals.
-This is done primarily for architectural effect and to provide year round interest, as opposed to privacy screening, so that the bare lateral branches and summer leaf habit can be appreciated.
-The previous seasons growth is pruned back hard in winter to the main laterals.
+There is a third method used to create screens which is popular with garden designers, known as Espalier.
+It involves training trees so the branches divide the frame into equally spaced horizontal lines – typically 5 to 7 floors at 30-40cm intervals. it’s done primarily for architectural effect and to provide year round interest, as opposed to privacy screening, so that the bare lateral branches and summer leaf habit can be appreciated.
+The previous seasons growth is pruned back hard in winter.
 Some species lend themselves especially well towards being managed this way.
 Our range of espalier trees starts with young trees in trunk size 12-14cm, to mature specimen trees in sizes 35-40cm and above.

 Trees for privacy

-Unlike walls and fences that may need planning permission to extend beyond their standard height, there is no legislation in place at present to govern the planting of screening trees.
-Because of this we often find that pleached and espalier trees are planted in front of walls and fences to create added privacy without the fuss of having to approach the relevant authorities for permission to extend walls and fences.
+Unlike walls and fence panels that may need planning permission to extend beyond their standard height, there is no legislation in place at present to govern the planting of trees.
+Because of this we often find that pleached and espalier trees are planted in front of walls and fences to create added privacy screening without the fuss of having to approach the relevant authorities for permission to extend walls and fences.
 This makes them appealing to home owners and garden designers alike.

-While a high garden wall or fence can be rather unsightly and unneighbourly, particularly for small gardens. we often find that planners actively promote the planting of trees instead.
+While a high garden wall or fence panels can be rather unsightly and un-neighbourly, particularly for small gardens. we often find that planners actively promote the planting of trees instead.
 In 99% of cases, screening trees planted in front of a wall or fence have a huge positive impact.
-They create added architectural interest and can bring a monotonous boring wall or fence to life.
-We often hear customers say they have completely transformed their gardens.
+They create year round architectural interest and can bring a monotonous boring wall or fence to life.
+We often hear customers say they have completely transformed their garden space.
 In our experience neighbours enjoy the addition too.
 This is probably why they are becoming increasingly popular around the world.

 An important consideration when planting pleached or espalier trees is the slope of the ground.
 Ideally the stem/frame of each tree should line up when planting is finished to create the desired effect.
-These type of trees work best when they are planted on flat or gently sloping ground.
-Doing so will line up the frames and stems and creating the effect of one continuous line when viewed at all angles.
+These types of trees work best when they are planted on flat or gently sloping ground.
+Doing so will line up the bamboo frames and stems, creating the effect of one continuous line when viewed at all angles.
 Even on a gradual slope this effect can be achieved.
-However with a slope of more than 10-12 degrees it will be necessary to step the trees/frames when planting.
+However with a ground level slope of more than 10-12 degrees it will be necessary to step the trees/frames when planting.
 The frames can be manipulated to account for perhaps 15 degree slopes, but anything above this, will require stepping.

 To create a good visual effect it is important to line up the stems and frames of each tree.
 To make sure this is achieved the planting holes should measure double the width of the rootball or pot where possible.
 This will give each rootball the space to be moved and fine tuned so that the stems and frames line up to create a straight line.
-Once the holes are dug to the correct depth and width, it is best practice to plant the two end trees first.
-By doing so you fix the reference points to create the perfect straight line are in place.
-Once these first two trees are positioned and planted the rest of the trees can be planted one by one in line.
-For peace of mind why not take advantage of our planting service?
-From initial site visit to clearing the site, preparing the soil, offloading the trees, digging the holes and planting, we manage the lot leaving you to simply enjoy your investment.
-See our full planting guide here.
+See our full pleached tree planting guide.

 Care and maintenance